 I didn’t win a prize (and having previewed the other entries, I didn’t honestly expect to), but I was utterly surprised when a ‘Sheraton gun cabinet’ won the Antique Reproductions category.
 I suppose it was no greater crime than the ‘Queen Anne TV cabinets’ and ‘Jacobean telephone tables’ that one used to see advertised in the back pages of the weekend colour supplements, but technically, it wasn’t a reproduction of… anything.

-When the formal procedures wound up, Virginia and I perused the other exhibits together and were at the point of leaving for home when we noticed a small gathering round my bureau bookcase.
+When the formal procedings wound up, Virginia and I perused the other exhibits together and were at the point of leaving for home when we noticed a small gathering round my bureau bookcase.
 One of the judges (the antiques expert) was holding court in front of my entry and was berating it as a badly restored antique and cited it as a possible marriage (of two separate pieces of furniture)!
 A number of people in the growing crowd of discontents were lending support to the belief and declaring it should never have been permitted entry in the competition.

 Virginia and I beat a hasty retreat as I didn’t believe I could be improved by dangling on the end of a lynch mob’s rope.

 I’m not normally a vindictive person, but I’ll be damned if some naff judge with scant appreciation of the category he was presiding over was going to make a liar and cheat out of me before the woodworkers of Melbourne!
-That Christmas, I took a few days off work to fell a European Walnut tree (Juglans regia) and organize some timber in preparation for the next Working with Wood Show.
+That Christmas, I took a few days off work to fell a European walnut tree (Juglans regia) and organize some timber in preparation for the next Working with Wood Show.

 An historical prelude